 An old friend of mine was married to a famous writer who died relatively young.
 They led public lives, and I asked her what made their marriage work under the bright lights of his celebrity.
 Her response: "He comes down every day and says something to make me laugh my head off.
 So my day starts in laughter.
 Every day that moment belongs to us."

-So glad you are here love, so glad I get to laugh with you daily.
-Happy Valentine’s Day.
+So glad you are here, my love, so glad I get to laugh with you daily.
+Happy Valentine's Day.